openSUSE/news-o-o/_posts/2023-04-27-leap-micro-54-leap-155-enters-rc.md

 `# mkdir -p /srv/nextcloud`

-My fstab entry for the btrfs formatted 1TB WD Blue SSD drive connected to my Rpi via AXAGON ADSA-1S6 USB to SATA connector.
+My fstab entry for the btrfs formatted 1TB WD Blue SSD drive connected to my Raspberry Pi via AXAGON ADSA-1S6 USB to SATA connector.

 You can get your UUIID with `blkid`